nmachine-io/kerbi/README.md

   type: NodePort
 ```

-### 📜 Popular Templating Language: Ruby in YAML
+### 📜 Basic Templating in YAML embedded with Ruby

-Helm's Go-in-YAML is awkward to some, but sticking to Kubernetes' lingua
-franca - YAML - is the right choice.
-Kapitan and CDK8S offer a better
-DX, but only if you 1) know their dialects or object models well,
-and 2) actually need hardcore templating everywhere in your project.

-In Kerbi, you do most of your basic templating in YAML embedded with Ruby (`ERB`).
+Kerbi lets you do your basic templating in YAML embedded with Ruby (`ERB`),
-Because Kerbi also has Mixers (see 2 sections down), you can keep your ERBs simple
-and singularly focused.
+keeping your template files readable and singular focused, while moving any
+real logic to mixers, shown in the following section.

 **`deployment.yaml.erb`**
 ```yaml